 Prior to coming to the University of Michigan, Mukherji completed his doctoral work in music theory at Princeton University, where he wrote a PhD thesis titled “Generative Musical Grammar: A Minimalist Approach,” which was supported by a dissertation fellowship from the American Council of Learned Societies, and by a Charlotte Elizabeth Procter honorific fellowship from Princeton.
 He completed his undergraduate studies in philosophy at the University of Delhi, and then received a second bachelor’s degree from the University of Oxford (psychology, philosophy, and physiology) where he was also a Rhodes Scholar.

-Likely Majors: BCN, CE, COGSCI, COMP, CS, EE, LING, MUSICOL, NEUROSCI, PIANO, PSYCH, SI, THEORY
+Likely Majors/Minors: CE, COGSCI, COMP, CS, EE, LING, MUSICOL, NEUROSCI, PIANO, PSYCH, SI, THEORY

 Summer Opportunity: Summer research fellowships may be available for qualifying students.